rwhetten/DeepSeqAnalysis/docs/source/transcriptome-assembly.rst

 Several papers have reported that the most reliable approach for transcriptome assembly for different organisms is to use multiple different programs for independent assemblies, followed by merging together of the resulting assembled contigs and selection of the most complete contigs as representatives for the final completed transcriptome.

++ Venturini et al, 2018 Leveraging multiple transcriptome assembly methods for improved gene structure annotation.
+GigaScience 7(8):giy093 `Full text <https://doi.org/10.1093/gigascience/giy093>`_

+\

 + McManes, M.D.
 2018 The Oyster River Protocol: a multi-assembler and kmer approach for de-novo transcriptome assembly.
-Peer J. 6:e5428. `Full text <https://dx.doi.org/10.7717%2Fpeerj.5428>`_
+Peer J. 6:e5428. `Full text <https://dx.doi.org/10.7717%2Fpeerj.5428>`_ This paper describes a set of criteria used to evaluate the relative quality of different transcriptome assemblies, using the software tools BUSCO, shmlast, Detonate, and Trans-Rate.

 \